-The primary control components for video displays in live event applications are Show Control, proprietary digital media players and proprietary video processors.
+The primary control components for video displays in live event applications are our Show Control Software Suite, proprietary digital media players and proprietary video processors.
 These control components provide advanced capability for the display of live video and real time content on our displays.